jeefberkey/tboot/README.md

 # Trusted Boot

 # WARNING
 ### The final resting place for these scripts is https://github.com/simp/pupmod-simp-tpm/tree/master/files.
-These scripts ma ybe out of date with the Puppet module.
+These scripts may be out of date with the Puppet module.

 ## External Sources